Cocktail Attire for Men: Know It and Own It

-When I hear “cocktail attire” and picture relaxed-yet-slightly-formal events where drinks and light hors d’oeuvres are served.
+When I hear “cocktail attire” and picture relaxed-yet-slightly-formal events where drinks and light hors d’oeuvres are served, often for holiday parties or weddings.

 However, cocktail attire for men doesn’t always correlate with actual cocktails – although there’s certainly some overlap.